 Expertise

-Labor Economics, Economics of Migration, Macroeconomics
+Labor Economics, Macroeconomics, Economics of Artificial Intelligence, Economics of Migration, Economics Pedagogy

 Biography

-Dr. Joshua Mask is an Assistant Professor of Instruction in the Economics department at Temple University.
-He received his BBA and MBA from the University of Memphis, and his MA and PhD in Economics from the University of Illinois at Chicago.
-His research focuses on the business cycle and how it affects wages and opportunities in the long run.
-He has published solo-authored papers in Labour Economics and the IZA Journal of Development and Migration.
-He has also appeared in various media outlets, such as the New York Times, the Wall Street Journal, and the Washington Post, to discuss the state of the labor market.
+Dr. Joshua Mask is an Assistant Professor of Instruction in the Department of Economics at Temple University.
+He received his BBA and MBA from the University of Memphis and his MA and PhD in Economics from the University of Illinois at Chicago.

 Selected Publications

 - Mask, J. (2023).
-Salary History Bans and Healing Scars from Past Recessions, Labour Economics, 84, 102408. https://doi.org/10.1016/j.labeco.2023.102408
+Salary History Bans and Healing Scars from Past Recessions.
+Labour Economics, 84, 102408.

 - Mask, J. (2020).
-Consequences of Immigrating During a Recession: Evidence from the US Refugee Resettlement program, IZA Journal of Development and Migration, 11(1), 2020:0021.
+Consequences of Immigrating During a Recession: Evidence from the US Refugee Resettlement Program.
+IZA Journal of Development and Migration, 11(1), 2020:0021.

 Courses Taught